AMGG13/AMGG13/README.md

 <hr>

 - 🔭 I’m currently working on learn more :)
-- 🌱 I’m currently learning PHP, Angular and Bootstrap
+- 🌱 I’m currently learning Angular and SpringBoot
 - 📫 How to reach me: [Gmail](mailto:alvinmillergarciagarcia@gmail.com) or [LinkedIn](https://www.linkedin.com/in/alvin-garcia-garcia-31947a1b6/)